Filling the Gaps:

 The NZ 1:50,000 topo maps are a great resource, but they have their limitations for navigation sports near cities.
 They don’t have enough detail; and they don’t keep up with man-made changes.

 Orienteering Hutt Valley is heading towards a 1:20,000 map of the greater Wellington area suitable for muscle-powered travel – foot and bike.
-We have contours, roads and streams for about 1300 sq.km and are gradually fixing the geometry, updating the track network, and colouring in the areas which are normally open to public access.
+We have contours, roads and streams for about 1500 sq.km and are progressively fixing the geometry, updating the track network, and colouring in the areas which are normally open to public access.
+This includes the regional parks and the Akatarawas.

 We’re over halfway there thanks to people who have organized rogaines and MTB-orienteering events and passed on the corrections.
 The best way to do this is to get a printout of the area you are interested in, mark it up and send it back.
 This describes the raw printouts which we can produce, and the best way to label the corrections.
 Thanks for your help!